maxludden/supergene-v2/books/book07/md/chapter-2353.md

 The fist and the umbrella kept coming against each other in the sky.
 In just a few punches, the King class item was broken under Han Sen’s fist.

 “Shit!
 Shouldn’t you have called that the Battle God King Body?
-This is so f*cking ridiculous!”
+This is so fucking ridiculous!”
 Nine-Headed Bird kept shouting as he fought.

 He was a half-deified being, but he was using every ounce of his power to hold off Han Sen. And still, Han Sen had him at a severe disadvantage.
 His bones were cracking, and it sounded like they were going to snap.